Training Diagonal Linear Networks with Stochastic Sharpness-Aware Minimization: Introduction

 \subsection{Organization}

 Section \ref{sec::lin_nn_back} starts with a brief introduction of diagonal linear networks and the S-SAM algorithm, along with some preliminary results.
 Section \ref{sec::land_no_noise} details our analysis of the expected loss function, resulting from marginalization of the algorithmic noise inherent to S-SAM.
 Section \ref{sec::conv_grad_desc} provides a dynamical analysis of the gradient descent recursion.
+Section \ref{sec::full_lnn} discusses the more general setting of fully connected linear networks.
 Section \ref{sec::disc} concludes with some further discussions and an outlook on future research.